scj1091/rockharbor/README.md

 - Site title in Settings > General needs to be defined
 - Under Settings > Reading, change the front page to display a static page and choose your homepage
+- Go to Network Admin (top right), then to Settings and make sure subsites are allowed to upload content

 ### Homepage